agony-unleashed/agony-unleashed.github.io/about/index.md

 We don’t maintain permanent blues.

-From time to time, we’ll consider setting positive standings with a small number of people in order to accomplish a particular objective
+From time to time, we’ll consider setting positive standings with a small number of people in order to accomplish a particular objective.
 We don’t set defensive blues.

 ### If you guys live in nullsec and don’t have a ton of blues, how do you ever make ISK?

 Agony pilots are mostly independent, and responsible for making ISK on their own.
 Some have trade alts, mission alts, or POS network and industry alts in empire.
 Others go ratting or missioning in nullsec.